openvinotoolkit/openvino_notebooks/notebooks/255-speculative-sampling/README.md

 Often multiple optimizations are possible to gain maximum advantage.
 Let us take a look at one such collection of optimizations that would be desired for many text generation applications.
 We will consider the following optimizations given a full model:

-- **Quantization** - often we don't expect problems to arise if quantization was tested by itself.
+- **Model-Based Optimizations** - often we don't expect problems to arise if quantization (a commonly used model-based optimization) was tested by itself.
 However, there could be some unexpected effects from the quantization and sampling of models.
 A full discussion on quantization is beyond the scope of this article (but is assumed to be essential in high-performance inference); we will focus on dynamic execution methods in this work.
 - **KV Caching** (or Past-Value Caching) - autoregressive sampling predicts the next value in a series of tokens.
 Computations are performed on these tokens to create the prediction of the next token.
 The expanded collection of tokens (all previously appended with the newly generated token from the previous pass) now goes through another pass, and this continues until the number of tokens requested is reached.
 To avoid a lot of repetitive calculations on the past tokens, the intermediate values are stored in a KV cache [pope_efficiently_2022]().
 This method is very standard (enabled in HuggingFace by default) and poses no risk to accuracy.
 The only downside is that the KV cache can be quite large and increase memory requirements for the autoregressive process.
 - **Speculative Sampling** - A form of dynamic execution, there has been a lot of published research in this area about using a smaller, draft model to produce samples that should be "good enough" much of the time, and occasionally reject candidates and pay the price of the full model when needed.
 This method has been published, with slight differences, in several independent research publications. [schuster_confident_2022]() [belrose_eliciting_2023]() [chen_accelerating_2023]() [kim_big_2023]() [gante_joao_assisted_nodate]() [stern_blockwise_2018]()